 A good cheese grater is an important piece of kitchen equipment, especially if you cook a lot with cheese.
 What kind of cheese grater you use really depends on your preference.
 Do you go with a microplane?
-Or maybe a box grater?
+Or maybe a box grater for grating cheese?
 You can even use one of those cool, round graters favored by Italian chain restaurants.
-But what if you don't have any of those tools?
+But what if you don't have any of those kitchen utensils?
 We're going to show you how to grate cheese without a cheese grater because you never know when you'll need a good cheese hack.

 I know you're thinking that you know exactly where your favorite cheese grater is and there's no way it can just up and walk off.
 But there are times when you may be without your beloved kitchen tools, like when you go camping or stay in a vacation home or cook at a friend's house.
 (Or when you're moving, but if you're cooking a meal when you're packing or unpacking a kitchen, you are obviously a better, more organized person than I am and don't need any advice.)

-If you're planning on melting the cheese anyway, you can just crumble pieces of cheese in your hands or chop the cheese into little bits.
+If you're planning on melting the cheese anyway, you can just crumble pieces of cheese in your hands or chop the cheese into small cubes or thin slices using a kitchen knife and a cutting board.
 But if you want more shredded or grated cheese to sprinkle on top of a dish, you can make that happen without a cheese grater.

 Here are three easy ways how to grate cheese without a cheese grater, just in case you need to know.